 If you're buying a used car, check the colour matches the description on the registration document.
 Any changes in shade from panel to panel may indicate accident damage.

-The safest colour?
+What is the safest colour?

 We can't say that one colour's safer on the road than any other.